-Greg Sims of the Greenville Economic Development Corporation, spoke to the value of and need for property tax abatement authority, saying "Fifty percent of something is better than 100 percent of nothing."
+Greg Sims of the Greenville Economic Development Corporation, testified to the value of and need for property tax abatement authority, stating "Fifty percent of something is better than 100 percent of nothing."

 TAM will once again strongly advocate this legislative session for state and local economic and workforce education incentive programs that grow jobs, train our future workforce, and keep Texas competitive.
 Priorities include: 1) adequate appropriations for the “Texas Enterprise Fund”; 2) renewing Chapter 312 and 313 tax abatement; 3) Workforce Skills Development funding; and 4) adequate appropriations for the “Jobs and Education for Texas” (JET funds) grant program.